tonethar/IGME-330-Fall-2021/projects/p1-tips.md

 ### V-B. Spelling

-- Fix any spelling & grammar errors
+- Fix spelling & grammar errors
 - This includes your file names - ex. you should be spelling words like "component" and "utilities" correctly - we DO NOT want to see files named something like **footer-compnent.js**

 <hr><hr>